 Patients who have been referred to an ophthalmologist are often anxious, highlighting the importance of a smooth and seamless referral process.
-That’s why we have a dedicated, clinically qualified referrer liaison team to assist you and your patients every step of the way.
-Our referrer liaisons actively seek feedback so that we can continuously improve our services.
+That’s why we have a dedicated, clinically qualified team to assist you and your patients every step of the way.
+Our Clinical Relationship Managers actively seek feedback so that we can continuously improve our services.

-This liaison team is also responsible for managing Vision Eye Institute’s program of educational activities, including our popular national webinar series.
+The Clinical Relationships Team is also responsible for managing Vision Eye Institute’s program of educational activities, including our popular national webinar series.

 For any queries regarding referrals, CPD events or clinical placements, please contact:

 Many University of Melbourne and University of New South Wales final-year optometry students complete placements at Vision Eye Institute clinics.
 Together, our clinics host up to 200 students every year.